Philippe Ouédraogo (cardinal): Biography

 Pope Francis made him a cardinal on 22 February 2014 and assigned to him the titular church of Santa Maria Consolatrice al Tiburtino.
+He was the second cardinal from Burkina Faso, following Paul Zoungrana (1917–2000).

-He was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments, Congregation for Evangelization of Peoples, and Pontifical Council for Inter-religious Dialogue.
+He was named a member of the Congregation for the Evangelization of Peoples and the Pontifical Council for Inter Religious Dialogue on 22 May 2014 and of the Congregation for Divine Worship and the Discipline of the Sacraments on 28 October 2016.